Memorials of Distinction logo and home linkMemorials of Distinction logo and home link sales@memorialsofdistinction.co.uk 01582 249990 Show search

 How to write a tribute for a loved one’s funeral

-Making a start is often the hardest part when writing a funeral tribute, but take your time and don’t rush into writing straight away.
+Making a start is often the hardest part when writing a funeral tribute for someone who passed away, but take your time and don’t rush into writing straight away.

 Talking with friends and family can be a great way to start reflecting on what to include within a tribute.
 It’s likely that each person that encountered your loved one will remember them in a slightly different way.
 Perhaps there are some particularly memorable events which other family members or friends hold close to their heart.